Avelo Airlines to halt deportation flights for ICE

 Avelo operates low-cost flights to dozens of destinations, including the Caribbean, from four U.S. hubs.
 It is planning to open a fifth base in Dallas in late 2026.

 DHS has long partnered with CSI Aviation, which subcontracted with Avelo to provide ICE with air charter services.
-The federal agency also subcontracts with other charter companies, including GlobalX, which handles roughly 70% of DHS' flights, according to Tom Cartwright of Witness at the Border, an activist group monitoring ICE operations.
+The federal agency also subcontracts with other charter companies, including GlobalX, which handled more than half of DHS' charter flights in 2025, according to ICE Flight Monitor at Human Rights First, a group that tracks ICE deportation flights.

 "ICE never contracted directly with Avelo Airlines," DHS said in a statement to CBS News.
 "ICE will continue to utilize its contracted service provider, which works with multiple airlines to support the American people's mandate for mass deportations of criminal illegal aliens."